vz-risk/verisr/README.md

 This package has two purposes.
 First is to convert one or more directories of VERIS (JSON) files into a usable object (in this version it is currently a data.table, but I hope to move to a dplyr object).
 Second, it offers a set of convenience functions for doing basic information retrieval from the object.

+### News
+ * As of 1/1/2020, we have broken `verisr::getenumCI()` (the primary veris analysis function), into two `verisr::getenumCI2019()` and `verisr::getenumCI2020()`.  `verisr::getenumCI2019()` is the current version as of 2019.
+However, during 2020 we will transition to `verisr::getenumCI2020()` as the primary analysis function.   `verisr::getenumCI()` currently still calls `verisr::getenumCI2019()`, but will be transitioned to call `verisr::getenumCI2020()` with version 2.3.2 in Fall, 2020.

+  `verisr::getenumCI2020()` is significantly different from the 2019 and previous versions in that it makes confidence intervals more prominent and adds 'guard rails' to small samples.
+It provides two confidence interval methods: "bootstrap" (based on `binom::binom.bayes()`) and "mcmc" (based on a jags monte carlo model).
+When sample size falls below 30, it will set the `x` and `freq` columns to `NA` prevent decision making based on proportions of overly-large confidence intervals.
+It will also remove all rows with sample size < 5.
+Both of these behaviors can cause negative effects for code expecting rows > 0 or `x`/`freq` to not be `NA`.

+### Installation
 Install it from straight from github:

 ``` {.r}